iamsamkhan/NLP_text_speech-/README.md

 ## Positive communication

-In mining industry, there are a variety of vehicles involved in the normal operations a mining site, ranging from light vehicles to various type of heavy mobile platforms like dump trucks, excavators and loaders.
-The complicated interactions between the diverse types of vehiles in the complicated mining scenario are potential risk for the safe operation of a mining site.
-As such, multiple control measures are demanded to mitigate such risk.
+In mining industry, there are a variety of speech involved in the normal operations a mining site, ranging from light vehicles to various platforms like human speech.  .

 One of these measures is called positive communications, which means clear and proactive communication with repeated confirmation.
-The radio communications between vehicle drivers are required to following this positive communication protocol.
+The are required to following this positive communication protocol.

-For example, a 50m safety distance around a heavy vehicle is assumed to ensure safety.
-When another vehicle approaches the 50m safety distance of the heavy vehicle, it needs to initiate a positive communication such as "40 loader, this is 539 dump truck.
-Permission to pass your left." and wait for the response for the heavy vehicle.
-After receiving the request, the heavy vehicle is expected to reply in a clear and repeated way such as "539 dump truck.
-You are clear to pass 40 loader on the left."

 ![Positive communication illustration](./documentation/images/positive_communication.PNG)

 ## Automated transcribing and compliance classification

-The mining companies have the demands to ensure the compliance of the radio communication to this positive communication protocol.
-Traditionally, there is a human supervisor responsible for monitoring the radio communication and evaluate the trend of compliance manually, which is inefficient and subjective.
+The mining companies have the demands to ensure the compliance of the  communication to this positive communication protocol.
+Traditionally, there is a human supervisor responsible for monitoring the communication and evaluate the trend of compliance manually, which is inefficient and subjective.

-As such, automated monitoring the radio communication and classifying if they are compliant to positive communication or not is highly demanded.
+As such, automated monitoring the communication and classifying if they are compliant to positive communication or not is highly demanded.

 ## Sample files for mining use case

 some customized samples files [sample_files_mining](./sample_files_mining) are provided to illustrate the use case of the accelerator.
 The sample files in it are explained as follows.

 ### Audio files with `.wav` format
 - Prepared audio files, which you want to analyze.
 Then, please upload all of them into `recordings` directory in  `raw` container.
 This container should be already generated in [here](./src/engine/00.%20provisioning.ipynb).
-In this sample, the audio files are just an illustration of positive communication in mining which is not real recording from radio communication in production mining scenario.
+In this sample, the audio files are just an illustration of positive communication in mining which recording from human communication in production mining scenario.

 ### Aggregated csv file `transcription-truth.csv`
     It includes the following columns:

 - `audio file name`: Names of sample audio files.
-In this example, the audio file is named by the following format: <No. of conversation>-<start_date: YYMMDD>-<start_time: HHMMSS>-<end_date: YYMMDD>-<end_time: HHMMSS>.
+In this example, the audio file is named by the following format: <No. of conversation>-<start_
 - `true transcription`: True transcription for each audio file, which will be used in measuring the accuracy of Speech-to-Text.
 - `Labels for each sample audio file`: Ground-truth of the classifier
     - Y: It is a positive communication and it IS compliant.